-Ethnic Diversity – Both states have it, although you would probably have to give the amazing city of Miami with its vibrant latin community the edge there.
+Ethnic Diversity – Both states have it, although you would probably have to give Miami’s vibrant latin community the edge there.

 Population (Data from the Census Bureau).

+Both states are growing in population, and growing older.
 The Grand Canyon State is smaller and has a younger population than the Sunshine State.
-Its population was an estimated 6.9 million in 2016, about one third of Florida’s 20.6 million.
-The median age in Arizona was 35.9 vs. Florida’s 40.7.
-Some 13.8% of the Arizona population is 65 or over compared to 17.3% in Florida.
+There were an estimated 7.2 million people here in 2018, about one third of Florida’s 21.3 million.
+Arizona is younger: the median age in Arizona was 37.2 vs. Florida’s 41.8.
+Some 16.2% of the Arizona population is 65 or over compared to 19.4% in Florida.
 In our experience, most retirees who immigrate to Arizona tend to have lived their pre-retirement west of the Mississippi.
 Florida immigrants tend to be from the Northeast and Midwest, although there are certainly exceptions to both rules.

 Economics and Home Prices.

-The 2011-2015 median household income in Arizona was $50,255, a bit higher than Florida’s $47,507.
-Both markets experienced horrendous real estate crashes starting in 2008, but they each have recovered much of that since then.
-For example, Zillow estimated that Arizona’s median home value was $211,600 in 2016 (vs. $270,000 in mid 2006).
-The same source put Florida’s mid 2016 median home value at $194,200 (vs. $256,000 in mid 2007).
+The 2011-2015 median household income in Arizona was $53,510, a bit higher than Florida’s $50,863.
+Both markets experienced horrendous real estate crashes starting in 2008, but they each have recovered since.
+For example, Zillow estimated that Arizona’s median home value was $268,800 in 2019 (vs. $270,000 in mid 2006).
+The same source put Florida’s mid 2019 median home value at $245,800 (vs. $256,000 in mid 2007).
 Each state has areas where prices are higher than the national median (Scottsdale and Sedona in AZ and Miami and Naples in FL).
-They both also have very inexpensive areas with homes for sale well below the NAR 2016 national median sales price of $235,000.
-Both enjoy relatively good fiscal health: pension and debt obligations are manageable.
+They both also have very inexpensive areas with homes for sale well below the NAR 2019 national median sales price of $280,300.
+Housing prices in Arizona’s two largest cities are near the NAR national median: Phoenix at $289,000 and Tucson at $240,000.
+Jacksonville (FL) near the national median at $260,000.
+Both states enjoy relatively good fiscal health: pension and debt obligations are manageable.

-In the area of climate there are striking differences between the 2 states.
-Most of Arizona has slightly cooler winters than Florida, and in the northern parts of AZ around Flagstaff there is not only snowfall but a ski resort.
+In the area of climate there are striking differences between the two states.
+Most of Arizona has slightly cooler winters than Florida.
+In the northern parts of AZ around Flagstaff there is not only snowfall but a big ski resort, Snowbowl.
 A desert state, AZ’s humidity and rainfall are far lower than Florida’s, which normally has very wet summers.
-Comparing 2 central cities in each state, the average January low in Phoenix is 48 vs. 50 in Orlando.
+Comparing two central cities in each state, the average January low in Phoenix is 48 vs. 50 in Orlando.
 The average July high in Phoenix is a blistering 104 vs. Orlando’s 92.
 The wettest month in Phoenix is March (1″), while June is Florida’s wettest (7.3″).

 Florida is one of the most tax-friendly states in the U.S. (the Tax Foundation ranked its State and Local Tax Burden the 34th highest in 2012).
 It has no income tax and a 6% sales tax (which works out to an average 6.8% with local taxes – Source: Tax Foundation).
 Counties and states can and do charge additional sales taxes.
 There are no inheritance or estate taxes.
 Its Save Our Homes initiative prevents property tax assessments from going up higher than the rate of inflation, a major help in keeping property taxes down for seniors.
-Arizona is also considered a tax-friendly state (ranked 36th highest), although it does have both an income tax (highest marginal rate is 4.54% on joint income of $300,000) and a sales tax (5.6% which translates to an average 8.25% at the local level).
+Arizona is also considered a tax-friendly state (ranked 36th highest), although it does have both an income tax (highest marginal rate is 4.54% on joint income of $318,000, with no standard deduction or personal exemption) and a sales tax (5.6% which translates to an average 8.25% at the local level).
 Retirees are generally not very affected by the AZ income tax, as Social security income is not taxable in Arizona.
-In-state government and military pensions have a $2500 exemption, other out of state pensions are taxable.
-Property tax protections are a big reason for Arizona’s tax-friendly ranking.
+In-state government and military pensions have a $2500 exemption, out of state pensions are taxable.
+Property tax protections are a big reason for Arizona’s tax-friendly ranking, the median property tax paid in the state is $1,356.
+The median paid in Florida is $1,773.
 AZ does not have an inheritance or estate tax.
 See our Florida and Arizona Retirement Guides for more on taxes.